AFK-AlignedFamKernel/afk_monorepo/README.md

 The name "Aligned Fam Kernel" is inspired by our vision to align the web3 family together, in one Social graph.

 We build and fight together, not against.
-What if the treasure are the friends we made along the way?
+What if the treasures are the friends we made along the way?
 Then A decentralized social network should be a treasure trove of memories and connections!

 Yes!
 This is what social networks should be about.
 A place where you can be yourself, express your thoughts and feelings, and connect with others.